Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

+\paragraph{Counting and Sampling} Given a fixed circle $C$, the number of preference orders single-peaked on $C$ is $m\cdot 2^{m-2}$ \citep{oeisA057711}.
+One can sample among these orders uniformly at random by using the analog of the \citet{conitzer2009eliciting} algorithm for single-peaked preferences: sample the peak uniformly at random, then repeatedly flip a coin to decide whether the next-most-preferred alternative should be adjacent to the set of already-ranked alternatives in clockwise or counterclockwise direction.
+This leads to a selection that is uniformly at random for the circular context \citep{boehmer2024guide}.

-\citet{constantinescu2022voting} give a definition of preferences that are single-crossing on a circle, which is equivalent to preferences that cross at most twice.
+\paragraph{Single-Crossing on a Circle} \citet{constantinescu2022voting} give a definition of preferences that are single-crossing on a circle, which is equivalent to preferences that cross at most twice.
 Like for single-peaked on a circle, McGarvey's theorem also holds for single-crossing on a circle. \citet{constantinescu2022voting} give a polynomial-time recognition algorithm for this domain, and propose polynomial-time algorithms for evaluating Young's rule and the Chamberlin--Courant rule on this domain.